carolinedunn/game-night-buzzer/README.md

 | LCD Vcc         |   5 V   | 2/4          |                                        |
 | LCD GND         |   GND   | 6/9/14/etc   |                                        |

-> Using a **speaker via 3.5 mm jack** instead of the piezo?
-No GPIO buzzer wiring needed—see “Audio options” below.

 ---